Most beginners pick a blog topic before picking a blog type. That’s a HUGE mistake.

 A few other lifestyle blogs are:

-- The Blonde Abroad: This blog covers lifestyle and travel experiences featuring adventure and well being.
+- The Blonde Abroad: This blog covers lifestyle and travel experiences featuring adventure and well-being.

 - The Good Trade: This resource focuses on sustainable and ethical living by covering lifestyle topics.